Author - James Irvine

 a dust and chip extraction system with cyclonic filters;

-a thicknesser based on a portable power plane,
+a thicknesser based on a portable power plane (it broke after a couple of years),

 a shaper using a pillar drill;